-The Unreported Britain project is intended to launch the debate – about what we don’t know and why we don’t know it.
-But also to reflect back to communities how they see themselves.
+The Unreported Britain project is intended to launch a debate about what we don’t know and why we don’t know it, but also to reflect back to communities how they see themselves.

 In 1936 George Orwell got on a train to Wigan.
 He wanted to find out what the economic depression was doing to people.
-Wigan, understandably perhaps, has never quite forgiven him for the way in which he put them on them map.
+Wigan (understandably) has never quite forgiven him for the way in which he put them on them map.
 But if his work helped mobilise a sense of shared responsibility for making living conditions better, it also energised the local communities he encountered.
 Before he set out on his journey Orwell wrote nearly a 900 letters, pestering local authorities for mortality figures, bothering employers for wage statistics, ransacking the health services (before the national health) for patterns of illness, demanding the price of sugar and what it cost to heat a house.
 He was finding the stories that were un-reported.
-Although The Road to Wigan Pier is brilliantly written – it stands on evidence.
+The Road to Wigan Pier is a brilliantly written polemic, but it also stands on evidence.

-That – however – was then.
+That was then.
 What are the new contours of want in 21st Century Britain?
 How do we know about them?
-As local media collapse communities do not even see their own particular stories reflected back to them – let alone brought to bear on policy makers in the distant metropolitan hub of Westminster.
-If we suffer from a democratic deficit, then that is shaped by a reporting deficit.
+As local media collapse, communities do not even see their own particular stories reflected back to them, let alone brought to bear on policy makers in the distant metropolitan hub of Westminster.
+If we suffer from a democratic deficit, it is shaped by a reporting deficit.

 - The rise of DIY dentistry: Britons doing their own fillings to avoid NHS bill – The Guardian, 03/04/2015

 - Unconnected and out of work: the vicious circle of having no internet – The Guardian, 09/04/2015